Training a Task-Specific Image Reconstruction Loss: Multi-Scale Discriminative Feature Loss

 In this phase, the trained discriminators are used as the loss function for an image restoration task.
 For all restoration tasks we use latent embeddings after every ReLU layer of the trained discriminators as features.
 We denote the embeddings by $\phi^k_l (\rvx)$ meaning the output of the $l$-th layer of the discriminator for the $k$-th scale.
 The output of the whole discriminator is then $\phi^k_L (\rvx)$, where $L$ is the total number of layers.
 If $\rvx_i$ is the ground-truth for the i-th training image and $\tilde{\rvx}$ is its reconstruction, then our MDF loss is:

 A subtle but crucial aspect of our loss is that \textit{the discriminators are not applied to the scales on which they were trained}.
 If the seed image has dimensions $H_y \times W_y$, the training input (both seed and synthetic) to the discriminator $D^k$ will have dimensions $H_y / \rho^{(K - k)} \times W_y / \rho^{(K - k)}$.
-However, the input to the discriminator for the MDF loss will not be scaled and it will be $H_i \times W_i$, the size of the $\rvx_i$.
+However, the input to the discriminator during phase 2 of training will not be scaled and it will be $H_i \times W_i$, the size of the $\rvx_i$.